estnltk/estnltk-workflows/koondkorpus_workflows/import_to_postgres/README.md

 	    python build_pgcollection_metadata_index.py  --pgpass pgpass.txt  --schema estonian_text_corpora  --role estonian_text_corpora_read  --snippet_size 100  koondkorpus_base_v2

- * **`select_randomly_from_index.py`** -- Selects a random subset of documents from a word count index, preserving the proportional distribution of documents with respect to a target category.
+* **`select_randomly_from_index.py`** -- Selects a random subset of documents from a word count index.
+The subset is constrained by the number of documents, and, optionally, by minimum/maximum amount of words each document must have.
 For more info, run: `python select_randomly_from_index.py -h`.
 Example usage:

+	    python select_randomly_from_index.py  koondkorpus_index.txt  subcorpus  100000  --seed 1  --words_min  15  --words_max  10000

+ * **`select_randomly_from_index_2.py`** -- Selects a random subset of documents from a word count index (version 2).
+The subset preserves the proportional distribution of documents with respect to a target category (e.g. `subcorpus`).
+The subset is constrained by the number of words in the whole selection, and, optionally, by minimum/maximum amount of words that each document    must have.
+For more info, run: `python select_randomly_from_index_2.py -h`.
+Example usage:

-	    python select_randomly_from_index.py  koondkorpus_index.txt  subcorpus  1000000  --seed 1
+	    python select_randomly_from_index_2.py  koondkorpus_index.txt  subcorpus  1000000  --seed 1